Etshawy1/Symphonia-Back-end/README.md

       npm i

-- then you will need a file called `.env` without a name only an extension to exist in the root directory the file `example.env` has the kind of variables you need to have.
+- then you will need a file called `.env` without a name only an extension to exist in the root directory the file `example.env` has the kind of variables you need to have, also you will need a file called `symphonia.json` in the root directory for the notifications there is an example provided with the name `example-symphonia.json` to show the necessary content for the file.

 - we use npm package `winston` for logging so, you need to make a folder called `logs` in the root directory and make 3 files: